physical-book

 Some of the links below may be affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 This post is an opinion piece and reflection about the ever-increasing value of the physical book in the age of digital devices and virtual reality.
-None of the links shared below are affiliate links.
+Some of the links shared below are affiliate links.
 Enjoy the read!

 What is a book?
 It is a vehicle for the dissemination of ideas and knowledge.
 It is the door that opens up to reveal a thousand new worlds.
 It’s connection and escape.
 The result of human ingenuity.
 The product of technological advances.
 And the building block for posterity—the legacy of individuals and groups.